 When my companions awoke on Friday July 17, 2020, it was one of those rare days where Tom didn’t have much on our agenda.
 I knew that my photographer had planned on arriving at our rented beach house in Avon, North Carolina by the early afternoon on Sunday, which gave us over two full days to make the 275-mile trip.
 I also heard my rotund camera guy mention to his wife that he wanted to spend Friday night near Williamsburg and then hit the historic city on Saturday morning before we headed towards the Outer Banks.

 After we visited a couple of antique shops that were located near our Fredericksburg, Virginia hotel, we stopped at a Presidential site that I had visited in 2019 – George Washington’s boyhood home called Ferry Farm.
 Last year, my photographer paid the entrance fee and took me inside the reconstructed home where our first President grew up.
-While we didn’t need to go back to the farm house, Tom wanted me to pose near the fields where Washington worked and played for most of his childhood.
+While we didn’t need to go back to the farmhouse, Tom wanted me to pose near the fields where Washington worked and played for most of his childhood.

 We arrived at Washington’s Ferry Farm at roughly 10:00am and the morning temperature was already in the low 90s.
 Vicki stayed in the Edge while Tom carried me to a small handful of spots along a fence that had been constructed near one of the fields.
 During the entire fifteen minutes that we walked along the property line, it was as though I could see young George Washington riding his horse in the field before me.
 In the distance, I could see the re-constructed house that had been built on the footprint of the original Washington home.
-Ferry Farm was where George not only discovered his love for surveying, it was also where young Washington found his passion to cut down his dad’s cherry tree and where he once chucked a silver dollar across the wide expanse of the Rappahannock River.
+Ferry Farm was where George not only discovered his love for surveying, but it was also where young Washington found his passion to cut down his dad’s cherry tree and where he once chucked a silver dollar across the wide expanse of the Rappahannock River.
 Keep in mind, the dollar went a lot further in the 1740s.

 When we finished our walk along the property line at Ferry Farm, Tom returned to the Edge where he and Vicki found the addresses for a plethora of antique shops in and around Fredericksburg.
 For roughly three hours, my photographer and his wife wandered the store’s packed aisles that smelled like old people in their never-ending search for hidden treasures.
 In one of the shops, Tom purchased several authentic Civil War artifacts that were dug up on private land near the Fredericksburg and Spotsylvania battlefields.
 When the clock struck one o’clock, my companions decided to leave Fredericksburg and head to Richmond where they wanted to try their luck at seeing the track at NASCAR’s Richmond Raceway.
 When we arrived at the racetrack at 2:00pm, it didn’t take long for Tom and Vicki to discover they wouldn’t have the run of the place like they did in Dover.
 As a matter of fact, the gates were locked tight with no way to get onto the property.
 My photographer made a last-ditch attempt at gaining entry by calling the authorities at the track, but they quickly shut down Tom’s request to see the track because of their rules associated with COVID.
 With no way in, my photographer and his wife were left on the outside – standing in the scorching heat as they cussed out loud at the coronavirus.